Jaseci-Labs/jaseci/docs/docs/learn/language_basics/Jaclang_package.md

 - **Single dot (.)** - Current directory/module (`import from .tools {tool_func}`)
 - **Double dot (..)** - parent directory (`import from ..library {sub}`)
+- **Package.mod** - Absolute import path from the root of the project (`import from library.sub { help_func }`)

 ## How __init__.jac works in Jaclang

-In Jaclang, this is also important.
-The significance of it is explained below.
+In Jaclang, the `__init__.jac` file plays a crucial role by defining the public interface of a package.
+It determines which parts of the package are exposed and accessible when the package is imported, helping manage and organize code effectively within modular structures.

 1.Marks a Directory as a Jac Package

-When Jaclang finds a folder with a file named `__init__.jac`, it considers that folder as a package.
-This tells the Jac interpreter that the folder can be used for imports, not just as a normal directory.
+The `__init__.jac` file marks a directory as a Jac package and defines what is exposed when importing it.
+When Jaclang finds a folder with an `__init__.jac` file, it treats that folder as a package, allowing it to be used for imports rather than just a regular directory.
+Without this file, Jac won’t recognize the folder as a package properly, which can cause import issues and limit modular code organization.

 ![Diagram](init.png)

-Without this `__init__.jac ` file , jaclang will not allow direct imports from the  folder.

 2.Allows Selective Exports of functionality